Thomas Moore: Travels of an Irish Gentleman in Search of a Religion

 Predictably, the resolve the young man draws from his theological studies is to remain true to the faith of his forefathers (not to exchange "the golden armour of the old Catholic Saints" for "heretical brass").
 The argument, however, was not the truth of Catholic doctrine.
 It was the inconsistency and fallacy of the bible preachers.
 Moore's purpose, he was later to write, was to put "upon record" the "disgust" he felt at "the arrogance with which most Protestant parsons assume […] credit for being the only true Christians, and the insolence with which […] they denounce all Catholics as idolators and Antichrist".
 Had his young man found "among the Orthodox of the first [Christian] ages" one "particle" of their rejection of the supposed "corruptions" of the Roman church – justification not by faith alone but also by good works, transubstantiation, and veneration of saints, relics and images — he would have been persuaded.

 Once again, the success of Moore's work elicited an Ascendancy response.
 The Second Travels of an Irish Gentleman in Search of Religion (1833) is a vindication of the reformed faith by an author described as "not the editor of Captain Rock's Memoirs" — the Spanish exile and Protestant convert Joseph Blanco White.
+A critical Guide to an Irish Gentleman in Search of a Religion (1833) was also offered by a second Cathiolic apostate, the Church of Ireland clergyman Mortimer Sullivan.

 In 1816, Moore had published a A Series of Sacred Songs, Duets and Trios of which the first, "Thou art, O God", became a popular hymn.
 But despite acknowledging Catholicism as Ireland's "national faith", and the example of a devout mother, Moore appears to have abandoned the formal practice of his religion as soon as he entered Trinity.